daniel-yj-yang/distribution/README.md

 Here is a R-based <a href="https://danielyang.shinyapps.io/Binomial_distribution/">Shiny app</a> I created to play around the number of total coin tosses and visualize the changes in the distribution.

+See also: <a href="https://en.wikipedia.org/wiki/Multinomial_distribution">Multinomial distribution</a> (e.g., it models the probability of counts for each side of a k-sided die rolled n times)

 <hr>

 6. <a href="https://en.wikipedia.org/wiki/Logistic_distribution">Logistic distribution</a>